MityaWasTaken/Introspective-C/README.md

 # Introspecive-C
 introspective C is a compiled programming language that I wrote. a lot of it is introspective and that's why it's called Introspective C. It is a little hard to compile, because that too, is introspetive... again, hence the name introspective-C..
 Despite the name, it has nothing to do with C besides the fact that I wrote it in C

+# quick note
+yes, I am aware of unsupported character output. and I am working very hard to fix the issue

 # How to compile
 (1. download the compiler directory to your machine, with the C code in it and everything (2. create a directory called config and make a file called compiler.cnf.